Uberspace/lab/source/guide_redmine.rst

   [isabell@stardust redmine]$

 Copy the file ``config/database.yml.example`` to ``config/database.yml`` and edit the new file in order to configure your database settings for the "production" environment.
+You'll find your mysql password in ~/.my.cnf.

 .. code-block:: yaml
   :emphasize-lines: 3,5,6